 - Take unused medicine to local pharmacy for disposal

-Dr Fox supplies treatment on prescription – you are required to answer a short medical questionnaire before your order can be completed.
+Dr Fox supplies cystitis medication on prescription – you are required to answer a short medical questionnaire before your order can be completed.

 The order process

 “Excellent thank you”05 April 2022 – Margaret P., Staffordshire

 “Excellent Five Star Service with an All Good Fast Discreet and Secure Dispatch”05 April 2022 – Anonymous

 “Affordable prices.Easy to navigate website, lots of options to choose from, quick service and discreet delivery.
 Thank you”05 April 2022 – Anonymous

 “Excellent communication, with timely delivery”05 April 2022 – Anonymous